ahmetaltunfatih/LEDAW/README.md

 ## Features

 - LEDAW automizes all kinds of LED interaction energy analyses such as the interaction of arbitrary number of fragments as in water cluster formation, and interaction of a single or multi-fragment system with other single- and/or multi-fragment system(s) as in lattice energy computations and duplex DNA formation with multiple fragments on each strand.
+- LEDAW features a user-friendly, self-explanatory GUI with built-in info buttons and help messages, providing guidance at every step.
+For more code-oriented users, example Python input files are also provided.
 - LEDAW calculates N-body, two-body, and cooperativity LED interaction energy matrices for both standard and fragment pairwise (fp)-LED schemes from ORCA output files irrespective of the number of fragments in the adduct (supersystem) and its subsystems in seconds.
 - LEDAW performs complete PNO space (CPS) and complete basis set (CBS) extrapolations based on the unextrapolated LED terms in ORCA output files and provides corresponding matrices.
 - LEDAW standardizes fragment labels to those in the supersystem file automatically if they are different in supersystem and subsystem ORCA output files.